Co-Parenting Shared Children, Shared Homes.

 Co-Parenting – The Struggle is Real

 The term Co-Parenting describes the way in which two individuals in a divorce situation make a practice of supporting each others’ rights and their relationship as parents to their shared children.
-Some parents can establish well adjusted relationships with each other and their children without the help of a family counselor or mediator, others should be proud of their choice to seek professional help to protect the well-being of their children.
+Some parents can establish well adjusted relationships with each other and their children without the help of a co-parenting counselor, family counselor or mediator, others should be proud of their choice to seek professional help to protect the well-being of their children.
 The literature and research on the negative effects of divorce upon children is based on the conflicts that erupt when parents are not on the same parenting page.
 Even worse, conflicts arise when typically well-intentioned parents either consciously or unconsciously sabotage the relationship that their former partner has with their child.
 Conscious and constructive co-parenting has specific unwavering goals, formulated with the child’s needs, age, and stage of life in mind.
 Co-parenting for small children under 10 years of age:

 - Both parents are encouraged to make decisions about the kids together, in an air of collaboration and trusting that each parent has the child’s best interest in mind.
 Matters of discussion can range from visits to the doctor to educational choices.
 Parents solve these problems together and genuinely ask for each other’s opinions.